asaddevil123/Replete/README.md

 Replete is in the Public Domain, and does not come with a warranty.
 It is at least as dangerous as the source code it is asked to import or evaluate, so be careful.

 ## Files
 Replete is distributed as a collection of source files.
-Each module listed below contains usage instructions, and is compatible with both Node.js and Deno.
+Each module listed below contains its own usage instructions.

 - [_replete.js_](./replete.js):
     Replete as a program.
 It takes command line arguments for basic configuration.